DanyelMorales/queryly_client_scrapper/README.md

 This will fetch the 5 most recent technology articles from portal ID "123".

-## JSON Configuration
+## Configuration file

-This JSON configuration file defines settings for a scraper named "roboto" that is designed to collect and store information from specified websites.
+This JSON configuration file defines settings for the cli tool that is designed to collect and store information from specified websites.
 It includes the operating mode, paths for storing data, and registry configurations for different websites to scrape.

 ### Structure